Brite Payments Casino without CRUKS: Safety & Legality in Germany

 Function of LUGAS in Limit Monitoring

-LUGAS (Interstate Gambling Supervision System) is the technical infrastructure.
-It monitors the monthly deposit limit of €1,000 defined in the Interstate Treaty on Gambling.
-The system prevents players from circumventing the limit by using multiple casinos.
-It centrally records all transactions.
+LUGAS (Cross-state gambling supervision system) is the technical infrastructure.
+It monitors the monthly deposit limit of 1.000 € specified in the Interstate Treaty on Gambling.
+The system prevents players from bypassing the limit by using multiple casinos.
+It records all transactions centrally.
 When using Brite, every deposit is reported to LUGAS in real time.
 This guarantees compliance with the legal upper limit.
-Unlike online shops where no such limits apply, this monitoring is mandatory in the gambling sector.
-The GGL ensures that data is processed correctly in LUGAS.
-Player verification is cross-checked with the limit data.
+Unlike online shops, where no such limits apply, this monitoring is mandatory in the gambling sector.
+The GGL ensures that the data in LUGAS is processed correctly.
+Player verification is matched against the limit data.

 Brite Security Technology: PSD2 and Open Banking in Detail